 Spending on food can be justified, excused, celebrated, or induce shame, or guilt ("there are people who go without food - regularly!").
 Extravagance - even essentials - can create different emotional responses.

-Sometimes a few extras slip into this category (a magazine, a candle, a $7 snack for the kids to keep them quiet while you shop after school, more low nutrient food than you would care to really add up, produce that eventually gets composted from neglect).
+Sometimes a few extras slip into this category really add up.
+A magazine, a candle, a $7 snack for the kids to keep them quiet while you shop after school, more low nutrient food, produce that eventually gets composted from neglect.
 No one but you will ever know...

 When you examine it from this angle you are much more likely to reach an answer that is in alignment with your true needs.

 I see single people spending more than families of 4.
 I see clients value where food comes from, their health and the health of the planet, who prioritize food over all other spending.
 I see clients who spend nearly nothing on groceries, but they eat out all the time.

 So, comparison... it really can only do one of two things: make you feel better about yourself, or make you feel worse about yourself (there will always be people who spend more, or less, than you on groceries, give your ego a rest!).
 Sure it is interesting, but it isn't necessarily realistic.
 You may base your budget on someone else's who cooks absolutely everything from scratch - but you work 55 hours each week.